|"The Nutty Professor" (1963).|

 |The awesome Kathleen Freeman, in her prime.|

 Stella Stevens, as the object of (everyone's) lust, is the ultimate prize.
-She never looked better than she does here.
+Stella plays Stella Purdy, a character name that she came up with herself.
+She never looked better than she does here - legend has it that she and Jerry were dating at the time.
 Well, maybe in "Playboy," but that's another story.
 Anyway, she repeatedly indicates her interest in the Professor in the usual subtle female ways, but he hasn't the self confidence to make a move.
 And remember, this is 1963 - he has to make a move.
 No move, no girl.

 Enter Buddy Love.
 He is that perfect symbiosis of everything that men thought attracted women - suave, arrogant, master of the situation.
 And in the bar scene, those are exactly the qualities that do matter.
 And that's a great thing to have in a man (Stella agrees, note the bottles of potion she slips away with at the end) - but not if it's the only thing he has going.
 And that's Buddy, all hat, no cattle.
 He's really an atrocious prick beneath all the hair creme and silk shirts.
 So who gets the girl?
 Ah, now there's the rub.
 Remember, Jerry wrote this, and there's an element of wish fulfillment here.